mostafa-medht/bus-booking-system/README.md

 5. Apply error handling mechanism for every action.
 6. Apply SOLID principle for better clean architecture.
 7. Use services as design architecture for under the hood operation.
+8. Use phpunit testing to test all added feature.
 ## Run the project

 1. Clone repository